Benhgift/chordboard/readme.md

 # Chordboard

-Be able to type using controllers, starting with Xbox and Oculus Touch.
-Currently it only works with the Xbox controller (any) but only uses buttons which are available on the Oculus Touch.
+Be able to touch type using Xbox (done) and Oculus Touch (not done)

 Currently there's no solution for touch typing with a controller of any kind.